-Adjust your expectations
+Level your expectations

 If your credit is fair or poor, you’ll also need to be flexible in terms of the type of rewards you earn.
-You may not get to earn airline miles in the exact frequent flyer program you wanted, or you might not get to earn points in a top rewards program like Chase Ultimate Rewards or American Express Membership Rewards.
+You may not earn airline miles in the exact frequent flier program you want, or earn points in a top flexible rewards program like Chase Ultimate Rewards or American Express Membership Rewards.

 Choose a card you can qualify for

-Meanwhile, you can also consider store credit cards that let you rack up rewards with a specific retailer.
+If your credit score is considered poor according to FICO standards (579 or below), then you may need to consider alternative card types, like secured credit cards that require a cash deposit as collateral or store credit cards that let you rack up rewards with a specific retailer.
 Both secured credit cards and store credit cards tend to be considerably easier to qualify for when compared to traditional unsecured credit cards from issuers like Chase or American Express.

 Build your credit to earn better rewards

-- Make sure all your bills are paid on time—or early—to improve your payment history.
+- Make sure all your bills are paid on time or early to improve your payment history.

 - Monitor your credit reports from all three bureaus for errors, which you can do for free using AnnualCreditReport.com.